wobsoriano/solid-supabase/README.md

 ), document.getElementById('root'))
 ```

-This will make the supabase client anywhere along the component tree.
+This will make the supabase client available anywhere along the component tree.

 ## Use the hook